DIY muffin liner homemade tulip baking lavender cutting board shadows

 • Bake in preheated oven for 18 to 20 minutes, until a toothpick inserted into the center of a muffin, comes out clean.
 Err on the side of underbaking, even if the centers appear to be a little sunken.

-• In a small bowl, mix together brown sugar, flour, and cinnamon.
+• To make crumb topping, in a small bowl, mix brown sugar, flour, and cinnamon.

 • Cut in butter until mixture resembles coarse cornmeal.